jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 A: Well, that's allowing the acidity from the toxins that have caused his cancer to neutralize them with the alkalizing minerals.
 It also delivers minerals and substances and enzymes for digestive activity.

-[Mike]: Exactly.
+Mike: Exactly.
 Now, here's one of the things they want to add to his diet is wheatgrass.
 They'd like for him to do that a lot.

 A: Very bad.